btrfs/btrfs-workflow/using-fstests.md

 means you need to have a minimum of 100g disk in order to use this script, if you don't have that you can simply adjust the size of the disks or number as needed.

+IF YOU DON'T USE THE CONFIG SCRIPT, do the following

+1. `mkdir /mnt/test && mkdir /mnt/scratch`.
+2. `mkfs.btrfs -f <your scratch dev>`.
+3. Edit your local.config in your fstests directory to match something like the one generated for you by `setup-lvm-fstests.sh`.

 You can add more specific testing outside of the defaults, for example many of us use sections in order to run different mount options with the same machine.